Prethermalization and entanglement dynamics in interacting topological pumps: Numerical Simulations

 In Figs.~\ref{plot:entropy}b and c, we show the scaling of the saturation value of the entanglement entropy with the number of sites in the system, $L$.
 The data shown are for the topologically nontrivial driving regime, and are averaged over the last 10 periods of each run to smooth out the periodic spikes.
 The small black points show the corresponding values of $S^{(\infty)}_{\rm vN}$ for each system size (as indicated by the black dashed line in panel a for the system with $L = 32$ sites).
 The small red points indicate the corresponding Page-corrected values.
 In Fig.~\ref{plot:entropy}c we plot the entropy density as a function of $1/L$.
 The data extrapolate well to the expected value of $\ln(2)/4$, corresponding to a half-filled band, in the thermodynamic limit.

 In Fig.~\ref{plot:es_spectrum}a we show a histogram (color scale) of the half-system-cut entanglement spectrum of the system at integer multiples of the driving period, $T$; the color scale can be interpreted as an ``entanglement density of states.''
+A zoom-in showing the entanglement spectrum at intermediate times over two complete periods in the quasisteady regime is shown in Fig.~\ref{plot:es_spectrum}b.

 As discussed below Eq.~(\ref{eq:S_inf}), in the quasisteady state we expect the entanglement levels to approximately concentrate around several values, distinguished by the numbers of particles in subsystems $\mathcal{A}$ and $\mathcal{B}$.
 The states with approximately equal numbers of particles in subsystems $\mathcal{A}$ and $\mathcal{B}$ are by far the most probable, and therefore appear with largest Schmidt coefficients [see Eq.~(\ref{eq:SchmitDecomposition})].
 The corresponding entanglement levels appear with the lowest values of $\xi_i$, and provide the dominant contribution to the entanglement entropy, $S_{\rm vN}$ [Eq.~(\ref{eq:vNEntropy})].
-The horizontal red line in Fig.~\ref{plot:es_spectrum}a indicates the value $\ln (\mathcal{N}_{\mathcal{B};N_p/2}/\mathcal{N}_{\rm tot})$, where we would expect to find these dominant entanglement levels concentrated based on the analogy between the quasisteady state and an infinite temperature state projected into one band [see Eq.~(\ref{eq:S_inf})].
-A zoom-in showing the entanglement spectrum at intermediate times over two complete periods in the quasisteady regime is shown in Fig.~\ref{plot:es_spectrum}b.
+For the reference case of an infinite temperature state projected into one band, the entanglement density of states would consist of a set of bright peaks at the values $\ln (\mathcal{N}_{\mathcal{B};n}/\mathcal{N}_{\rm tot})$ with weights given by the corresponding combinatorial factors in Eq.~(\ref{eq:S_inf}).
+The horizontal red line in Fig.~\ref{plot:es_spectrum}a indicates the value $\ln (\mathcal{N}_{\mathcal{B};N_p/2}/\mathcal{N}_{\rm tot})$, which would correspond to the brightest peak in the infinite temperature state.